 Our average debt write-off in 2017 was £75,923

 Our service is 100% confidential, accredited & authorised

 We have a debt write-off success rate of 96.6%

 We are currently entrusted by over 473 clients to deal with their debt

-How will rate rises affect you?
+How will the rise in interest rates affect you?

-At Negative Equity UK, we’re property debt specialists.
+We can help.At Negative Equity UK, we’re property debt specialists.
 If you are worried about the impact a rates rise could have on your finances, take a look at our reviews and contact us on 0161 631 2727 or online at negativeequityuk.com to arrange an initial free, no obligation consultation.